Ausangate Trek 4 Days

-Today is a difficult day, You start with Puca Cocha pass (5051), very colorful mountains which surround you.
-As well as You have a spectacular view of mount Ausangate and colorful glacier lakes then you will enter into the Red Mountain valley, an intact landscape with vivid colors all around, and llamas eating grass right close to you.
-Then you will have lunch at our dinning room where our rainbow mountain 2 day spend the night.
-After our meal, we need to climb the second pass called Warmi Saya pass(15,090ft-4500m-14,000feet)from where, you see this amazing Rainbow Mountain in the distance, but you are not quite there yet!
+Today is a difficult day, You start with Puca Cocha pass (5051), the very colorful mountains that surround you.
+As well as you have a spectacular view of Mount Ausangate and colorful glacier lakes then you will enter into the Red Mountain valley, an intact landscape with vivid colors all around, and llamas eating grass right close to you.
+Then you will have lunch at our dining room where our Rainbow Mountain 2 day spend the night.
+After our meal, we need to climb the second pass called Warmi Saya pass(15,090ft-4500m-14,000feet)from where you see this amazing Rainbow Mountain in the distance, but you are not quite there yet!
 From this place, you go downhill to circle the lake and keep walking a Peruvian flat until we reach our campsite.
 If the weather is good, we will go to the Rainbow Mountain for the sunset.

 - Walking Distance: 10 km/ 6,214 miles